THUDM/SelfKG/README.md

 ## Citing SelfKG

-If you use SelfKGin your research or wish to refer to the baseline results, please use the following BibTeX.
+If you use SelfKG in your research or wish to refer to the baseline results, please use the following BibTeX.

 ```
 in preparation ...